News literacy education starts with you. Donate today!

 WHAT OTHERS HAD TO SAY

-In USA TODAY, Neveah Rice, a college freshman studying journalism and the recipient of the News Literacy Project’s 2024 student Change-Maker award, wrote how learning news literacy can help teens break out of social media filter bubbles and identify bias in their information sources.
+In USA Today, Neveah Rice, a college freshman studying journalism and the recipient of the News Literacy Project’s 2024 student Change-Maker award, wrote how becoming skilled in news literacy can help teens break out of social media filter bubbles and identify bias in their information sources.

 FOX 13, an E.W.
 Scripps station in Utah, visited a health classroom in the Canyons school district to see how students are learning to find credible information to stay well.